ad-freiburg/elevant/docs/link_benchmark_articles.md

         qid = self.entity_db.link2id(wikipedia_title)

-You can then convert your linking results into our json format by running
+You can then convert your linking results into our JSONL format by running

     python3 link_benchmark_entities.py <experiment_name> my_format <path_to_linking_results> -b <benchmark_name>